ABOUT THE ARTIST and OWNER

 reputation for producing intensely colourful and richly textured original oil

-and watercolour paintings and portraits, handcoloured and original photographic
+and watercolour paintings and portraits, handcoloured and original digital

 work shipped to seventeen countries throughout the world.